ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - Upgraded the camera from the original Pixy to **Pixy 2.1** to gain a higher frame rate and better color/signature detection.
 - Raised the camera mounting height and increased its downward tilt toward the ground to improve target visibility at competition distances.
 - Added a second motor to the drive system (for the Open Challenge) to increase torque and speed in the Open Challenge.
-- Reinforced and slightly redesigned key structural elements of the chassis to improve rigidity and durability under repeated competition runs.
+- Reinforced and slightly redesigned key structural elements of the chassis to improve stiffness and durability under repeated competition runs.
-- Impact: improved obstacle detection, greater mechanical robustness, and more consistent performance across runs.
 - Relocated the LED indicators from the front of the robot to a new mount above and beside the Pixy camera to keep status LEDs visible to judges and to reduce front-facing interference during runs.
 - Added a relay circuit controlled via an EV3 motor port to switch the LEDs on/off from code (relay connected and driven using a spare motor output), enabling power-efficient LED control and a clean integration without extra power modules.
 - Designed and fitted a protective Pixy cover (3D-printed) to shield the lens from impacts and to lock the camera into the new elevated mount.
-- Impact: improved visual feedback, easier LED control from the EV3, and increased protection and stability for the Pixy mount.
+- Impact: improved obstacle detection, greater mechanical robustness, more consistent performance across runs, visual feedback, easier LED control from the EV3, and increased protection and stability for the Pixy mount.

 ### Key Improvements (Post-Nationals)
 - **Vision**: Pixy 2.1 delivers higher FPS and more reliable signature tracking, reducing false positives in variable lighting.